 China reports 19 new COVID-19 cases

-BEIJING: China reported 19 new COVID-19 cases on May 22, up from 10 cases a day earlier, the country's national health authority said on Sunday (May 23).
+SHANGHAI: China reported 19 new COVID-19 cases for May 26, up from 13 cases a day earlier, the country's national health authority said on Thursday (May 27).

+Two of the new cases were local infections in the southern province of Guangdong, the National Health Commission said in a statement.
+The rest were imported infections originating from overseas.

-The National Health Commission said in a statement that 18 of the new cases were imported infections.
-The number of new asymptomatic cases, which China does not classify as confirmed cases, was 25, including one local case.
+The number of new asymptomatic cases, which China does not classify as confirmed cases, rose to 22 from 13 cases a day earlier.

-One new local infection was reported in Luan city in the eastern province of Anhui, local health authorities said late Saturday.
-The patient was a close contact of a previous case and was under centralised quarantine since May 13.

-The one local asymptomatic case was reported in Shenzhen in the southern province of Guangdong, who was found to be linked to imported cases based on preliminary study, Shenzhen health authorities said on Sunday.

-Total confirmed COVID-19 cases in mainland China stand at 90,973, while the death toll is unchanged at 4,636.
+The total number of confirmed COVID-19 cases in mainland China now stands at 91,038, while the death toll remains unchanged at 4,636.

 BOOKMARK THIS: Our comprehensive coverage of the COVID-19 pandemic and its developments